33Domenico/CI2024_project-work/report.md

 Performance was measured in terms of:

 - Solution validity (coverage of all elements)
-- Solution cost (sum of costs of selected sets)
 - Convergence behavior (fitness improvement over iterations)

-The **Improved RHCM v2** algorithm produced the best results (comparable with the Improved RHCM).
+The **Improved RHCM v2** algorithm produced the best results.
 Key factors contributing to its success:

 1. **Adaptive mutation strength**: The dynamic adjustment of mutation strength based on recent performance allows the algorithm to balance exploration and exploitation effectively.